 Head-on collisions result in some of the most devastating vehicle accidents in Stonecrest and throughout the country.
 These accidents often occur at high speed, which only magnifies the force of the two vehicles as they collide.

 Head-on collisions are one of the leading causes of vehicle fatalities.
 According to the Insurance Information Institute (III), more than ten percent of all traffic fatalities occur as the result of head-on collisions.
 This is true despite the fact that these accidents only make up a small portion of all vehicle accidents.

 If you survived a head-on collision with a negligent driver, you could be entitled to recover monetary compensation.
 The good news is you do not have to seek the damages you deserve on your own.
-The team at Bader Scott Injury Lawyers is ready to guide you through the injury claims process.
+The car accident attorneys at Bader Scott Injury Lawyers are ready to guide you through the injury claims process.

 Different scenarios could result in a head-on crash.
 One of the most common examples involves distracted driving.
 Distracted drivers represent one of the primary dangers on Stonecrest roadways.
-These motorists are at higher risk for causing a head-on crash, given that they could unknowingly drift into oncoming traffic.
+These motorists are at higher risk for causing head-on crashes, given that they could unknowingly drift into oncoming traffic.

 Additionally, weather can play a role in these accidents.
 Rain and snow could result in slippery conditions that cause drivers to slide into oncoming traffic.
 Fog could obscure the road, leading a driver to unknowingly cross over the centerline.

 Some motorists cause head-on accidents by traveling down one-way streets.
 This is common among drivers who are not familiar with the area.

 Common Injuries in Stonecrest, GA, Head-on Collisions